codeonlyjs/website/content/guide/templateComponents.md

 ---
 # Using Components in Templates

+Besides text and other HTML nodes, a template can also reference a component.

+## Component Type

-To use a component in a template, set the `type` attribute to a constructor or class reference.
+To use a component in a template, set the node's `type` attribute to a constructor or class reference.

-eg: suppose you have a component called "MyButton", with a title property.
+eg: suppose you have a component called `MyButton`, with a title property.

 ```js
 class MyButton extends Component